richardbiely/gaia-ecs/README.md

 A very important thing to remember is that iterating over components not present in the query is not supported.
 This is done to prevent various logic errors which might sneak in otherwise.

-## Iteration over chunks
+## Chunk iteration
-Iteration over chunk gives you more power as it exposes to you the underlying chunk in which your data is contained.<br/>
+Iteration over chunks gives you more power as it exposes to you the underlying chunk in which your data is contained.<br/>
 That means you can perform more kinds of operations, and it also opens doors for new kinds of optimizations.
 ```cpp
 ecs::EntityQuery q;